kunksed/personly-client/README.md

 ## Acknowledgments

 Thank you to the [Scalable React Boilerplate](https://github.com/scalable-react/scalable-react-boilerplate) community for developing such a useful and swift starting point for building an application with React, Grommet, and GraphQL.
 This README includes content from the Scalable React Boilerplate to make it easy for you to understand how to get started with this project.

-Thanks to [Mike Merrill](https://twitter.com/kmikeym), the world's first publicly traded person, for providing me with advice on how to execute this project, and being a true inspiration to me.